lpapp-muw/SLENDER/README.md

 [YouTube: Distance-Encoding Biomorphic-Informational (DEBI) Neural Network training process example](https://youtu.be/S4Dj5qc7Rno)

+**Note**: This video was hand-crafted from series of screenshots.
+The cDEBI-NN implmentation within SLENDER will have native, interative 3D interpretation approaches also implemented.

 # Trainable Parameter Count Comparison

 Trainable parameter count comparison is detailed in file: ```Parameter comparison-SLENDER.xlsx```.
 Refer to the individual explanations on each table in the spreadsheet to interpret how individual network schemes were established and how the calculations are performed.